 The Irish Aikido Federation is a non-profit, educational and cultural organisation.
 The constitution of the IrAF states that its purpose is to:

-"Promote the physical, spiritual and intellectual understanding of Aikido, according to the principles laid down by the founder of Aikido, Morihei Ueshiba, Doshu Kisshomaru Ueshiba and Moriteru Ueshiba (his descendants) of the Aikikai Foundation, Aikido World Headquarters, Tokyo."
+"Promote the physical, spiritual and intellectual understanding of Aikido, according to the principles laid down by the founder of Aikido, Morihei Ueshiba, Doshu Kisshomaru Ueshiba and Moriteru Ueshiba (& his descendants) of the Aikikai Foundation, Aikido World Headquarters, Tokyo."

 The IrAF is the representative organisation for Aikikai World Aikido Headquarters www.aikikai.jp.or in Ireland (since 1983) and has been a member of the International Aikido Federation www.aikido-international.org since its inception.

-Doshu Moriteru Ueshiba visited Ireland in 1997.
+Doshu Moriteru Ueshiba president of the IAF and Chairman of the Aikikai Foundation visited Ireland in 1997.

-Regulations and guidelines are in place for all IrAF-affiliated dojos, covering aspects of Aikido training such as: methods for teaching beginners, preparations for grading examinations, dojo etiquette and discipline (important elements in authentic martial arts) and safety during practice.
+Regulations and guidelines are in place for all IrAF-affiliated dojos, covering aspects of Aikido training such as: methods for teaching beginners, preparations for grading examinations, dojo etiquette & discipline (important elements in authentic martial arts) and safety during practice.

 Clubs & Organisations

 Clubs or organisations interested in being a part of a national 'Aikikai Aikido' cooperation may contact Seán MacRuairí shihan <firstname.lastname@example.org>.